LekhanaVemuri/Face-Detection-attendance-by-Rekognition/README.md

 🧱 Core Components:
 Frontend (HTML + JavaScript)

-Hosted on Amazon S3 and delivered globally via CloudFront
+1. Hosted on Amazon S3 and delivered globally via CloudFront

       Lets users capture webcam images and trigger attendance

-Amazon API Gateway
+2. Amazon API Gateway

     Serves as the REST API interface for:

     Generating pre-signed S3 upload URLs

     Triggering attendance marking logic

-AWS Lambda Functions
+3. AWS Lambda Functions

     Lightweight backend logic:

     Generates secure pre-signed S3 URLs for uploading snapshots

     Invokes Rekognition to identify faces from uploaded images

     Returns the matched person info (stored in Rekognition Collection)

-Amazon Rekognition
+4. Amazon Rekognition

     Facial recognition engine used to:

     Compare uploaded images against a pre-indexed Collection

     Identify employee based on face match confidence score

-Amazon S3
+5. Amazon S3

     Temporarily stores face snapshots uploaded from frontend

     Also hosts the static frontend web application

-Amazon CloudFront
+6. Amazon CloudFront

     Speeds up content delivery and acts as the public entry point for the web interface

-Amazon CloudWatch
+7. Amazon CloudWatch

      Monitors and logs Lambda function invocations and errors for debugging

 🔄 Flow Overview
 User accesses the frontend (HTML page via S3 + CloudFront)

     Webcam is activated, user captures a face image

     Frontend requests a pre-signed upload URL from API Gateway → Lambda

     Lambda returns a signed S3 URL, and the frontend uploads the image

-A second API call (or S3 event) triggers a Lambda
+    A second S3 event triggers a Lambda

     Lambda calls Rekognition to search for the face in an existing collection

-Matched face (employee ID) is returned to the frontend and displayed as success/failure
+    Matched face (employee ID) is returned to the frontend and displayed as attendance success

-(Optional) Logs are visible via CloudWatch for admins